Poire Williams

 Poire Williams is the name for eau de vie (colorless, unsweetened fruit brandy) made from the Williams pear (also known as Williams' bon chrétien and as the Bartlett pear in the United States, Canada and Australia) in France and Switzerland.
 It is generally served chilled as an after-dinner drink.
 Some producers of Poire Williams include an entire pear inside each bottle, called prisonnière.
 This is achieved by attaching the bottle to a budding pear tree so that the pear will grow inside it.
+In Switzerland, a regional form known as Eau-de-vie de poire du Valais has been protected since 2001 as an Appellation d’origine protégée (AOP), designating spirits produced in the Canton of Valais from Williams pears.